digital-work-lab/open-source-collaboration-game/playbook-M2.md

 # Playbook M2: Reviewing and organizing contributions

-- While the contributors are working on their ideas, you make your own plans for the project documentation.
+While the contributors are working on their ideas, you make your own plans for the project documentation.
 In particular, you think that three aspects should be covered prominently: (1) The goals of the project, (2) a guide on how to get started, and (3) an example illustrating how to use CoLRev.
 Create three issues for these aspects.

+**Task**:

 - Read the following playbook and prepare to complete the following subsection in front of the class.

-- Remember that you can switch roles after each subsection.
+Remember that you can switch roles after each subsection.

 ## Your plans